letis009/node-red-contrib-reportsFile/README.md

 ## Usage

-Drag the `tdn-report` node from the palette and wire it to any payload that contains BPS machine data.
+Drag the `tdn-report` node from the palette and wire it to any payload that contains format data.
 It outputs a formatted string report.